 Why is the seemingly trivial determination of a battery system’s state of charge (SOC) already challenging?
 First, it is essential to understand what SOC means.
 SOC is charge content per maximum capacity; when a 200 ml glass is filled with 100 ml of liquid, the glass results in 50% SOC.
 The trouble in determining this amount is rooted in the fact that SOC must be estimated indirectly by the battery management system (BMS).
 It can only measure the voltage (corresponding to the height of the liquid in the glass) and current (the flow of liquids in milliliters per second) through each of the hundreds of cells, and using complex lookup tables and sophisticated electrochemical considerations for converting that into a SOC.
 This leads to the suspicion that the displayed SOC is often incorrect.
 Large investments are made into more efficient power electronics and higher energy density, but it is near impossible to say with certainty what the SOC of batteries are today.
 And without knowing that, estimation of values like SOH becomes difficult.
 Luckily, continuous improvement of the models and algorithms used for estimating SOC, SOH and other parameters is underway.
 But there will always be fundamental technical challenges that will be difficult to overcome.
 It is instrumental for BESS owners and operators to get a basic understanding of the challenges manufacturers and monitoring providers are facing.

-and how it can be better managed.
+It is also important to understand how factors such as temperature, age, and rates of charge or discharge influence degradation and how it can be better managed.
 With many factors affecting degradation, it is the SOC that significantly impacts battery lifetime – resulting in problems like lithium plating, thermal runaway, and sudden depletion events.
 These issues have frustrating and wasteful consequences.
 But if well managed, battery stress can be reduced and lifetime increased by 10% to 50%, and in some extreme cases even doubled.
 Stress factors such as capacity fade and resistance increase are hard to measure via quick tests or electronics.
 However, by implementing proper data acquisition, analysis, and asset management systems they can be identified over time.
 Adhering to original equipment manufacturer recommendations, in addition to independently tracking inhomogeneity, reversible and irreversible and balancing effectiveness, is integral to ensuring the full potential of a battery asset can be achieved.
 If batteries are left inadequately monitored and mismanaged, it is estimated that at least 2 million tons of batteries will be discarded prematurely.
 Ensuring the most sustainable and highest quality batteries and battery-run products must be taken seriously.
 Manufacturers and consumers may develop more economically efficient battery systems by unlocking valuable information in the field data, further reducing operational risks and establishing second-use possibilities.

 Claudius Jehle for PV Magazine, 05.10.2022